Australian Capital Territory

 Meeting the Family Matters Building Blocks

-- has a strong functioning state peak, the Aboriginal Child, Family and Community Care State Secretariat (NSW) (AbSec).
+- has a strong functioning state peak, the Aboriginal Child, Family and Community Care State Secretariat (NSW) (AbSec), but large funding cuts in 2020.

 However, New South Wales: